 We ran Smart Proxy Manager through multiple performance tests to see if its proxies were stable, fast, and could access some of the major websites.

 |IP Protocol||IPv4 (100%)|

 |Average Response Time||1.57 s|

-Throughout days of testing, Crawlera’s proxy server proved to be very stable, and 99.91% requests we made were successful.
+Throughout days of testing, Smart Proxy Manager proved to be very stable, and 99.91% requests we made were successful.
 This is a great result.

 Success Rate Test

-The performance continued to delight us when we took Crawlera out of the sandbox and into the real world.
+The performance continued to delight us when we took Smart Proxy Manager out of the sandbox and into the real world.
 The proxies did especially well with e-commerce websites: Amazon, eBay, and Craigslist all had a 100% success rate.
 Search engines proved harder to crack, especially Google (86.72%).
-The hardest challenge for Crawlera was social media platforms, Instagram in particular.
+The hardest challenge for Smart Proxy Manager was social media platforms, Instagram in particular.
 This is understandable, considering how abused Instagram is by datacenter IPs.

 Speaking of speed, the response times were generally good and reached 1.99s on average.

 The one area where Smart Proxy Manager didn’t shine was performance under load.
 It started struggling at around 95 requests per second: the success rate plummeted, and the average response time soared to nearly 25 seconds.
 Past this point, increasing the requests any more made the proxies almost unworkable.
 Other major proxy providers can cope with markedly larger numbers.

 Zyte told us that it limits the request rate intentionally, to protect websites from DDoS attacks.
 The limits can be lifted once it verifies that the client’s use case is legitimate and that the website can handle the load.